arungudelli/angularjswiki/content/en/angular/font-awesome-icons-list-usage-css-content-values/index.md

 This is to simplify our main icon CSS definition.

-Now for the actual icon i.e., login add the below css properties.
+Now for the actual icon i.e., login, add the below css properties.

 ```
 .login::before {